-Course Advisory: CIS 001 with a grade of C or better; CIS 061 with a grade of C or better; SCC minimum English and Math standards.
+Course Advisory: CIS 001 with a minimum grade of C; CIS 061 with a minimum grade of C; SCC minimum English and Math standards.
 Takes an in-depth look at designing multimedia for the Web.
 Topics include developing graphic elements such as buttons, background textures and images for a Web site, using Cascading Style Sheets to position graphics, using Dynamic HTML to create web site interactivity, adding audio and/or video to a Web site, and manipulating Web multimedia file formats.
 Three hours lecture.

-CIS 070 3 Units Adobe Photoshop for the Web
+Adobe Photoshop for the Web

-Course Advisory: SCC minimum English and Math standards; keyboarding 30 wpm.
+Course Advisory: SCC minimum English and Math Standards.
+CIS 001 or CIS 050 with a grade of Pass or No Pass or better or equivalent.
 This course emphasizes the use of computer technology to create and manipulate raster and vector digital images.
 Students use Photoshop techniques to produce digital creations for the web.
 Layers, filter effects, blending modes, and other editing tools will be used to produce digital images appropriate for print and electronic reproduction.
 The elements of Photoshop for use in industry-standard web and print production will be explored in this course.
-Repeatability: None.
 The course may be taken up to three times for credit if the software version has changed.
 Three hours lecture.

-CIS 072 1.5 Units Extensible Markup Language (XML)
+Extensible Markup Language (XML)

-Course Advisory: CIS 001 with a grade of C or better; CIS 061 with a grade of C or better; SCC minimum English and Math standards.
+Course Advisory: CIS 001 with a minimum grade of C; CIS 061 with a minimum grade of C; SCC minimum English and Math standards.
 Introduces Extensible Markup Language.
 Students will learn how to create XML documents and use XML-based markup languages.
-Three hours lecture (8 week course).
+Three hours lecture (8-week course).

-CIS 073 Microsoft Excel
+Microsoft Excel

-Course Advisory: CIS 001 with a grade of C or CR or better; ability to keyboard at 30wpm.
+Course Advisory: CIS 001 with a minimum grade of C or CR; ability to keyboard at 30wpm.
 Provides a thorough study of spreadsheet operation and enables the student to use the spreadsheet to perform mathematical computations and analysis.
 Students will create graphic representations of the information contained in a spreadsheet, perform list management routines, use functions, perform 'what if' analysis, customize toolbars and menus, and create macros using Visual Basic for Applications.
 Three hours lecture.

-075 Client-Side Web Programming
+Client-Side Web Programming

-Course Advisory: CIS 001 with a grade of C or better; CIS 061 with a grade of C or better; SCC minimum English and Math standards.
+Course Advisory: CIS 001 with a minimum grade of C; CIS 061 with a minimum grade of C; SCC minimum English and Math standards.
 Focuses on the enhancement of Web pages by adding interactivity and functionality through the use of client-side programming.
 Three hours lecture.